canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### Licences

 Today, the GPL licence is in its third version (GNU GPLv3) and is only one of several dozen types of open source licences.
-The Open Source Initiative has approved more than 80 open source licences.
+The Open Source Initiative (OSI) has approved more than 80 open source licences.
 These generally fall into one of two categories: permissive licences and reciprocal licences.

-Even amongst the licences that the FSF and OSI approve as sharing the basic characteristics of OSS, the various terms and obligations vary greatly.
+Even amongst the licences that the Free Software Foundation (FSF) and the OSI approve as sharing the basic characteristics of OSS, the various terms and obligations vary greatly.
 However, there are several categories of clauses commonly encountered:

 - General disclaimers of warranty and/or liability;
 - Notice obligations, which generally require notifying downstream users of the particular OSS licence that applies to the work;